boisgera/bitstream/mkdocs/types.md

     >>> stream
     01

-For single bools or lists of bools, the type information is optional:
+For single bools or lists of bools, this type information is optional:

     >>> stream = BitStream()
     >>> stream.write(False)